Leigh Ann Carey

 Before running headlong into the burning building that is The Media, I led online strategy efforts for campaigns around the country through Brave Creations, along with a smattering of media and writing gigs for philanthropic and social change organizations including the Endometriosis Foundation of America and the Northwest Adoption Exchange.
 In my first job, I served on the staff of a member of Congress -- then the only Peanut Farmer in Congress -- while living and working on Capitol Hill in Washington, D.C.

-I completed a masters in religious studies from Georgetown University writing a 114 page thesis on interfaith politics in the South later earning a certificate in strategic communications from the University of Washington.
+I completed a MALS in religious studies from Georgetown University writing my thesis on interfaith political advocacy at the state legislative level later earning a certificate in strategic communications from the University of Washington.
 I hold a BA in Political Science from Campbell University in Buies Creek.
 Go Hoyas, Huskies, and Camels!